FrankVerdi/PypeIt/doc/governance.rst

 - Maintaining the health of the project, as assessed by the continued use of the code and timely attention to issues and pull requests.

-- Recruitment for and maintenance of team membership
+- Recruitment for and management of the :ref:`pypeit_team`

 - Establishing high-level development milestones